 The importance of getting back up and dusting yourself off

-Paul Walsh is the current founder and CEO of Infinity, a call intelligence platform with 100 staff in four offices.
-He is also a co-founder of the digital agency Jellyfish, with over 550 staff across the world and revenues of £70 million.
+Paul Walsh is an internet entrepreneur.
+His previous successes include Infinity, a call intelligence platform with 115 staff across five offices, and digital agency Jellyfish, with over 1,500 staff, revenues of £150M.
 Paul tells Smith & Williamson’s Hall of Fame his story.

 Paul Walsh’s interest in computers began with a ZX Spectrum, one of the early personal computers, some time before technology became a fashionable career path.
 He started coding it from the little book that came with it, making his own games.